car251290/React-chatapp/README.md

 # React
-Continue growing in React developer I use this information to practice my skills in javaScript and learn also Back end and Front End.
+Continue growing in React developer I use this information to practice my skills in javaScript and learn also Back end and Front End. for the project have the back end cover using this useful tool of socket help a lot to understand better how the back end and frond end work!

 # Node.js
 For the HTTP, I use in the app I do some documentation to understandeted better I got experency using node.js for simple React component in http for the ChatApp